 Over the years an extremist right wing party got some popularity,

-and the main right wing party, here in Bavaria, afraid of loosing votes,
+and the main right-wing party, here in Bavaria, afraid of losing votes,

 turned more and more restrictive on the refugees.